 Again made out of plastic, these racks can be expected to be used for many years without any trouble.
 On the plus side, the width of the individual sections is selectable within a wide range, making it more suitable for many homes.
 They are presented as an option solely because of their smaller size; they will fit where the larger rack above will not.

 There are several metal mesh can storage racks available as well, and these racks are often much larger than their plastic counterparts.

-These racks also often do not have customizable widths for different sizes of cans; if this is important consider one of the plastic models or make sure that the metal model chosen has this feature.
-One model in particular is for soda cans only; although it will work well for the purpose, other cans (except possibly soup cans) will not fit.
-I have used the rack shown here for soda cans with good success, but it won't work well for anything else.
-It was chosen because unlike many of the metal racks it is filled from the front; although the picture shows only 5 cans in it, the rack will hold 12, with another row on top of the one pictured.
+These racks also often do not have customizable widths for different sizes of cans; if this is important, consider one of the plastic models or make sure that the metal model chosen has this feature.
+One model, in particular, is for soda cans only; although it will work well for the purpose, other cans (except possibly soup cans) will not fit.
+I have used this rack for soda cans with good success, but it won't work well for anything else.
+It was chosen because, unlike many of the metal racks, it is filled from the front; although the picture shows only 5 cans in it, the rack will hold 12, with another row on top of the one pictured.

 © 2011 Dan Harmon

 Dan Harmon (author) from Boise, Idaho on September 28, 2012: